masukomi/mdcd/README.md

 ## Limitations
 MDCD is, itself, thoroughly documented using MDCD, but it does not *yet* convert the generated Markdown docs into static HTML.
-As a result, its online documentation is somewhat lacking.
+As a result, its online documentation... could be better.

 The irony is not lost.

-In the meantime, the documentation in `mdcd.import.scm` is pretty complete, written in Markdown, and will auto-generate `.md` files for its functions in the default dir when you load it (see creating-docs).
-This is also a great way to see an example of what kind of files a well documented project will generate.
+In the meantime, you can [view the rendered markdown on github](https://github.com/masukomi/mdcd/tree/master/docs/functions) It also serves as an example of the files that mdcd creates, since MDCD uses MDCD for its documentation (of course).

 ## Configuration / Setup